-Delaire Graff Estate, the “Jewel of the Cape Winelands”, has made a notable contribution to South African Méthode Cap Classique (MCC) with the launch of its first sparkling blend.
+Delaire Graff Estate, the “Jewel of the Cape Winelands”, made a notable contribution to South African Méthode Cap Classique (MCC) with the launch of its first sparkling blend in 2014.
 Deviating from the traditional South African MCC grape varietals, the ground-breaking Delaire Graff Sunrise Brut is a crémant blend driven by Chenin Blanc.

 Named after the magnificent 118.08 carat Delaire Sunrise, the largest square emerald cut fancy vivid yellow diamond in the world cut and polished by Graff Diamonds, the Delaire Graff Sunrise Brut is resplendent in its own right with its pale yellow colour.